bctnry/flowmark/docs/manual.md

 	 + If the name is not empty and is not a defined function, report a name error, remove the registered call from the calling stack.
        Then, restart step 3.
      * Or else, the slash itself is added to the right-end of the neutral string.
 Restart step 3.
-   * Or, if the first character is a comma =,= , the actions taken depend on if there's a function call registered already.
+   * Or, if the first character is a comma `,` , the actions taken depend on if there's a function call registered already.
      * If there is not, remove the comma from the active string, add it to the right-end of neutral string, and restart step 3.
      * If there is, then it shows that an argument for the latest registered function call is ending.
 Mark the current length of neutral string as the end of the last argument.
 Restart step 3.
-   * Or, if the first character is a right parenthesis =)= , check if there's a function call already registered.
+   * Or, if the first character is a right parenthesis `)` , check if there's a function call already registered.
      * If there is not, remove the parenthesis from the active string and add it to the neutral string.
      * If there is, then:
-       1. Retrieve the /latest/ registered function call with the recorded marks and extract the function name and all the arguments with it from the neutral string.
+       1. Retrieve the *latest* registered function call with the recorded marks and extract the function name and all the arguments with it from the neutral string.
        2. Remove this function call from the stack.
        3. Delete everything in the neutral string buffer after the beginning of the latest registered function call.
        4. Perform the operation accordingly; but if the call is to a name that's not a built-in function, do nothing (maybe a name error should be reported here).
        Then, depending on whether (1) it returns a null value (i.e. empty string), (2) it's an active function call or a neutral function call and (3) the latest registered function call is to a built-in function name:
        * If it returns null, then no operation is done.
        * If it's a call to a function name that's not built-in, treat it as if it returns null, i.e. no opertion is done.
-       * If it's an active function call, the nominated result of the operation is inserted to the /left-end/ of the active string; i.e. the result of an active function call immediately gets processed next.
+       * If it's an active function call, the nominated result of the operation is inserted to the *left-end* of the active string; i.e. the result of an active function call immediately gets processed next.
-       * If it's a neutral function call, the nominated result of the operation is appended to the /right-end/ of the neutral string.
+       * If it's a neutral function call, the nominated result of the operation is appended to the *right-end* of the neutral string.
        After all this is done, remove the function call from the stack and restart step 3.
-   * Or, if the first character is an at-sign =@=, then the next character after that, no matter what kind of character it is, is appended to the right-end of the neutral string.
-At-sign =@= in Flowmark is used as a "global escape character".
-Restart step 3 from the next character /after/ the character that's being appended.
+   * Or, if the first character is an at-sign `@`, then the next character after that, no matter what kind of character it is, is appended to the right-end of the neutral string.
+At-sign `@` in Flowmark is used as a "global escape character".
+Restart step 3 from the next character *after* the character that's being appended.
-   * Or, if the beginning of the string has a prefix that has a previously defined freeform macro, push the corresponding string onto the active string stack, and restart step 3. (_{This rule is put here since one cannot simply append the corresponding string to the left-end of the activ string because forward-reading (explaind later) primitives directly act upon the active string /previous to the expansion of the freeform macro/.})
+   * Or, if the beginning of the string has a prefix that has a previously defined freeform macro, push the corresponding string onto the active string stack, and restart step 3. (_{This rule is put here since one cannot simply append the corresponding string to the left-end of the activ string because forward-reading (explaind later) primitives directly act upon the active string *previous to the expansion of the freeform macro*.})
    * Or, if none of the rules mentioned above applies, remove the first character from the active string and add it to the neutral string.
 Restart step 3.

 Note that this description of algorithm does not mention "idling procedure" like TRAC; while it's possible in Flowmark to use an idling procedure like TRAC, this implementation does not use one and its REPL is implemented separately instead.

-## Defining text macros in Weave
+## Defining text macros in Flowmark

-In Weave there are two kinds of macros, called normal macro and freeform macro respectively.
+In Flowmark there are two kinds of macros, called normal macro and freeform macro respectively.

 ### Defining normal macro